 Noah's Ark And Other Historical Allegories

-Noah’s Ark & other Historical Allegories
+Noah's Ark and other Historical Allegories

 A great flood that devastated an earlier civilisation is a recurring theme in the vast majority of cultural traditions.
-The stories of Noah and the Ark in Genesis, Matsya in the Hindu Puranas, Deucalion in Greek mythology and Utnapishtim in the Epic of Gilgamesh are among the most familiar versions of these myths.
+The stories of Noah and the Ark in Genesis, Matsya in the Hindu Puranas, Deucalion in Greek mythology and Utnapishtim in the Epic of Gilgamesh are amongst the most familiar versions of these myths.

-But a great flood myth occurs in Aztec, Inca, Hopi, Maya, Cado, Menominee and Mikmaq traditions in the Americas, in Polynesian, Maori, Indonesian and several versions in Chinese traditions.
 In Europe there are similar stories in Norse mythology and in the Anglo-Saxon chronicle Beowulf.
-In Ireland, according to the apocryphal history of Ireland Lebor Gabála Érenn, the first inhabitants of Ireland led by Noah's granddaughter Cessair were all except one wiped out by a flood 40 days after reaching the island.
+In Ireland, according to the apocryphal history of Ireland, Lebor Gabála Érenn, the first inhabitants of Ireland led by Noah's granddaughter Cessair were all, except one, wiped out by a flood 40 days after reaching the island.
 Later, after Panthalon's and Nemed's people reached the island, another flood rose and killed all but thirty of the inhabitants, who scattered across the world.
-Much lively debate continues as to the origins of these myths, most notably the Great Flood as described in Genesis.
-Archaeological searches for the remains of the Ark continue on Mount Arafat in Turkey, on Mount Sabalan and Mount Suleiman in the Alborz mountains in Iran and at other sites.

-On 18 May 1980 the upper 1500 ft (460 m) including the former summit of Mount St. Helens, a volcano in Washington, detached as a landslide.
-The avalanche slammed into Spirit Lake sending a tsunami surging around the lake basin as high as 250 m (820 ft) above lake level.
+On 18 May 1980 the upper 1500 ft (460m) including the former summit of Mount St. Helens, a volcano in Washington, detached as a landslide.
+The avalanche slammed into Spirit Lake sending a tsunami surging around the lake basin as high as 250m (820 ft) above lake level.

 The collapse of much of Santorini during its cataclysmic eruption around 3,500 years ago produced a 100-150 metre wave that struck the north coast of Crete which some historians believe may have been the cause of the sudden end of the Minoan civilisation.